saucelabs-training/demo-js/playwright/README.md

 This will install all needed dependencies that are listed in the `package.json`-file

-> NOTE: Make sure you are in the folder `jest-playwright` when you execute this command
+> NOTE: Make sure you are in the folder `playwright` when you execute this command

 ## Run tests locally
 You can run the tests on your local machine, the only thing you need to have is Chrome.
 If you have it you can run this command